sharplabBIU/sharplabbiu.github.io/_projects/paulsharp.md

 category: Director
 ---

-<p>I am a computational cognitive scientist with a diverse academic background.
-I began in a clinical psychology PhD program, moved to a developmental neuroscience lab to finish my PhD, and spent 5 years in computational cognitive science labs.
+<p>I am a computational cognitive neuroscientist with a diverse academic background.
 Before coming to Bar-Ilan, I spent time in UIUC, UNC, UCL (London), Hebrew University (Jerusalem), and Yale.
+My main interest is to develop formal models of learning and planning to better understand variation in mental health.
 I am excited to work with aspiring trainees at any level with psychology, neuroscience, computer science and engineering backgrounds.</p>

 <p>Download CV:</p>